 Hello, my name is Yu Jin and my title is child development supervisor.
 I have a bachelor of fine arts degree from the University of Manitoba.
 I love being creative and doing anything about art in general.
 I graduated from Lethbridge college and I have a Level III certificate.
-I am currently working in Maple room and I have been working at Children’s House since October 2019.
+I am currently working in the Oak Room and I have been working at Children’s House since October 2019.

 Previously I worked in two different child centres where I taught pre-kindergarten.
 I have been working in this field about 5 years now.

 My favourite part of my job is I can learn from the children.
 It’s amazing that there is always something new to learn and there’s full of surprises every day.
 I just love being here with the children.

 My philosophy is I believe that children learn best through play.
 I am looking forward to learning and explore new things with the children through play.